kamilwilk/ManualMapDetect/README.md

 Here's what it can do..

 * Find all open handles to specified process and identify what process opened the handle
-* Enumerate all executable pages within the specified process, check if each executable page is mapped to a module, and mark it as suspicious if it is not
+* Enumerate all executable section within the specified process, check if each executable section starting address is within a module in the PEB list, if it is not mark it as suspicious.
+(One potential way of detecting manual mapping DLL injection.)
 * Find all threads within process and scan them for specfied byte signature
 * Scan process memory for specified byte signature